Aukciszek/backend/README.md

 # Aukciszek Backend

+Aukciszek backend implements a Multi-Party Computation (MPC) protocol, specifically designed based on the principles outlined in the publication "Secure Multiparty Computation Goes Live" (https://eprint.iacr.org/2008/068.pdf).
+This foundational paper describes practical techniques for achieving secure multi-party computation, where multiple parties can jointly compute a function over their private inputs without revealing those inputs to each other.
+It's important to note that this backend specifically implements the comparison functionality as described in the paper, leveraging the distributed and collaborative nature inherent in MPC protocols.

 ## 🚀 Getting Started

 To run the Aukciszek backend, it's **recommended** to use [`uv`](https://docs.astral.sh/uv/getting-started/installation/) — a fast Python package and script runner.